Advanced-Computer-Lab-2022/EduZone/README.md

 ## License

-This project is licensed under the MIT License.
-For further information, please refer to the LICENSE file.
+This project is licensed under the Apache 2.0 License For further information, please refer to the [LICENSE]('LICENSE') file.